custom-components/pyscript/docs/reference.rst

 when any of the underlying state variables change) and string state variable or attribute names (that trigger whenever that variable or attribute changes).

-Note that if a state variable and attributes are set to the same value, HASS doesn’t generate a state change event, so the ``@state_trigger`` condition will not be checked.
+Note that if a state variable and attributes are set to the same value, HASS doesn't generate a state change event, so the ``@state_trigger`` condition will not be checked.
 It is only evaluated each time a state variable or any of its attributes change to a new value.